Rock Howard: Reception

 In regards to Rock's inclusion as DLC in The King of Fighters XV, Screen Rant regarded Team Garou as the best DLC in the entire game for coming for different eras of the company with Rock making his first canonical appearance in a main KOF game in contrast to the returning B. Jenet and Gato, making it a highlight for him due to his few appearances in KOF games, appearing only in spin-offs.
 The Gamer set Rock as "One of the most popular characters in SNK's lineage" when demanding his role as playable character KOF XV, citing his popularity in Garou and KOF XIV thanks to his mixtures of Terry and Geese's moves.
 PCInvasion was surprised by Rock's revelation in KOF XV as DLC considering the young fighter as appealing as the iconic Terry Bogard.
 The fact that Geese Howard's team would also be DLC was also the subject of praise for the potential it gives.
-As The King of Fighters '99 was developed at the same time as Garou: Mark of the Wolves, the protagonist's designer was fearing the lead K' was too similar to Rock which made him nervous.